marco262/my_wiki/data/dnd/subclass/college-of-valor.md

 ## Battle Magic

-At 14th level, you have mastered the art of weaving spellcasting and weapon use into a single harmonious act. when you use your action to cast a bard spell, you can make one weapon attack as a bonus action.
+At 14th level, you have mastered the art of weaving spellcasting and weapon use into a single harmonious act.
+When you use your action to cast a bard spell, you can make one weapon attack as a bonus action.

 ----